 - Brighterly: Brighterly is an online learning platform that provides affordable, high-quality courses in math and other tech-related subjects.
 The platform is designed to make learning accessible and engaging for students of all levels and backgrounds

-- Ted-Ed: TED-ed is a platform that comes preloaded with many educational videos, TED talks, and other educational content.
+- Ted-Ed: TED-ed is one of best websites for teachers to use in the classroom, with many educational videos, TED talks, and other educational content.
 With these online videos, you can customize them to create engaging and manageable lessons for your learning.
 You can also use TED-Ed to create your videos on YouTube.

 - Other communication tools for educators: For online teaching via video, you can use tools like Zoom, Google Meet, and GotoMeeting for the best sound and picture quality.

 - Show your face.
 No student wants to communicate without the presence of the teacher.
 So make sure you’re always showing your face when teaching and encourage your students to do the same.